The boosted HP filter is more general than you might think

 { The global financial crisis and Covid recession have renewed discussion concerning trend-cycle discovery in macroeconomic data, and boosting has recently upgraded the popular HP filter to a modern machine learning device suited to data-rich and rapid computational environments.
-This paper sheds light on its versatility in trend-cycle determination, explaining in a simple manner both HP filter smoothing and the consistency delivered by boosting for general trend detection.
-Applied to a universe of time series in FRED databases, boosting outperforms other methods in timely capturing downturns at crises and recoveries that follow.
-With its wide applicability the boosted HP filter is a useful automated machine learning addition to the macroeconometric toolkit. }
+This paper extends boosting's trend determination capability to higher order integrated processes and time series with roots that are local to unity.
+The theory is established by understanding the asymptotic effect of boosting on a simple exponential function.
+Given a universe of time series in FRED databases that exhibit various dynamic patterns, boosting timely captures downturns at crises and recoveries that follow. }

 \textit{Key words}: Boosting, Business cycle, Machine learning, Macroeconomics, Recession

 \textit{JEL codes}: C22 Time Series Models, C55 Large Data Sets, C43 Index Numbers and Aggregation

 {}